eileenrmartin/eileenrmartin.github.io/index.md

   * The project "Fully Distributed Acoustic and Magnetic Field Monitoring via a Single Fiber Line for Optimized Production of Unconventional Resource Plays," was [recently selected for funding by the DOE Office of Fossil Energy](https://www.energy.gov/fe/project-selections-advanced-technologies-recovery-unconventional-oil-gas-resources).
 This will be a collaboration with Virginia Tech's [Center for Photonics Technology](https://photonics.ece.vt.edu/) and [Sentek Instrument LLC](http://www.sentekinstrument.com/).
   * We recently wrapped up Phase I of "Advanced Computational Methods towards High-Resolution Fiber Optic Distributed Acoustic Sensing,"  a collaboration with [Luna](https://lunainc.com/) funded through a Phase I STTR from DOE Geothermal Technologies Office.

-* Teaching this fall:
-  * [Extreme-scale Inverse Problems](https://sites.google.com/vt.edu/extreme) (graduate topics course, Math 5984, co-teaching with Russell Hewett)
-  * Integrated Quantitative Modeling I (undergrad CMDA-majors course, CMDA 2005, co-teaching with Morgan Russell)

-* Please get in touch with me if you're an undergrad woman at VT interested in being part of the [SURE](/docs/SURE-poster.pdf): Speakers and Undergraduate Research Engagement program in the 2019-2020 school year.

 * At the AGU Fall meeting in December, Nate Lindsey and I presented a tutorial on "Distributed Fiber-Optic Seismology in Theory and Practice," and we've turned that material into a [YouTube video](https://youtu.be/LAcQ44YRMuM) so it's easy to watch at your own pace.
 We also include many references at the end if you would like to find out more about some of the recent advances in this area.